-This chapter describes the process 'Maintaining a balance with associated subprocesses', and the activities that are included.
+Trischerte describes the process Maintaining abalance with associated subscreens, and the advities that a einducted

 - The system balance administrator is responsible for maintaining an adequate balance between input and offtake in the gas system. - The balance administrator is responsible for balancing their customers' offtake by matching the supply of gas into the system to the customers' consumption. - The remit of the balance administrator is defined in the Balance Responsibility Agreement. - Sweden is part of the Joint Balancing Zone (JBZ), which is a joint balancing zone for Sweden and Denmark. - The JBZ has an overall function which carries out balancing measures on behalf of system balance administrators in Sweden and Denmark.
 This function title is Balancing Area Manager (BAM).